rimehrab/tricky-store/README.md

 ~~Add support for more rom [Top Priority]~~ //5ec1cff updated their module thats better than this one// I'll update it regularly though

-Add support for the midule T-Support [Top Priority]
+Add support for the module T-Support [Top Priority]

 ## Special Note